aayussraut/Learning_Python/README.md

 - .py files are imported in PythonP3.ipynb and try_it_yourself_P3.ipynb

-- File handling is in seperate repo
+- File handling is in seperate repository